Check out the list of topics to be covered at this year's Data Day Seattle.

 Rachel Warren (San Francisco) @warre_n_peace

 Rachel Warren is a Software Engineer in Data Science at Alpine Data Labs in San Francisco.
-She is a Spark enthusiast, functional programmer, and data scientist.
-She is currently co-authoring a book for O’Reilly titled High Performance Spark.
-Bio forthcoming.
+She is a Spark engineer, functional programmer, and data scientist.
+She has worked on financial, political, and natural language problems.
+In addition to coding she is passionate about teaching and working with people.
+She has taught computer science and math in Ghana, and is now helping educate her peers on Spark in San Fransisco.
+She is currently co-authoring a book with Holden Karau for O’Reilly titled High Performance Spark which is in early release.

 Fangjin Yang (SF Bay) @fangjin